The CARINTHIA of 1956 was the third of a quartet of new ships built for the Cunard Line and specially designed for the Canadian service

 The CARINTHIA passing under the Jacques Cartier Bridge at Montreal

 Sailing time from Montreal was twelve noon and the CARINTHIA would be off Quebec by seven in the evening, helped along by the river current.
-Here, a tender came out, bringing maybe another dozen or so passengers.
+Here, a tender came out to meet the ship, bringing maybe another dozen or so passengers.

 The CARINTHIA sailing from her berth at Shed 3, Montreal

 There was the usual call at Greenock where the Liverpool pilot and the British immigration officer would join us.
 After clearing the Greenock passengers, he would screen the Liverpool passengers on the passage from the Clyde to the Mersey, in order to save time on arrival at Liverpool.
-Having the Liverpool pilot on board, the CARINTHIA did not have to stop to board a pilot at the Bar, but proceeded directly up the Mersey where she would berth at the landing stage at 6.am.
+Having the Liverpool pilot on board, the CARINTHIA did not have to stop to board a pilot at the Bar, but proceeded directly up the Mersey where she would berth at Princes Landing Stage at 6.am.

-Float in the sea channels in the Mersey aproaches
+Light Float in the sea channels in the Mersey approaches.

 Customs examination at Liverpool for passengers